 A review of the research literature shows that these two treatment and intervention methods are effective on the studied variable separately.
-Mahmoudfakhe et al. [19] found that ACT reduces fear of negative body image.
-Aghdam et al. [20] found that compassion therapy is effective in improving the body image of women with breast cancer.
-Pourfarahani et al. [21] indicated that ACT and schema therapy based on acceptance and commitment are effective on the body image of dialysis women.
-Seekis, et al. [22] found compassion therapy has reduced body image dissatisfaction.
-Hill et al. [23] concluded that compassion therapy and ACT are effective on body image flexibility.
-Griffiths et al. [24] found that ACT is effective in reducing body image dissatisfaction.
-Fogelkvist et al. [25] showed that ACT is effective in reducing body image concerns.
+In previous research [19] it was found that ACT reduces fear of negative body image.
+Furthermore, one study [20] found compassion therapy is effective in improving the body image of women with breast cancer.
+Another study [21] indicated that ACT and schema therapy based on acceptance and commitment are effective on the body image of dialysis women.
+Seeks, et al. [22] found compassion therapy has reduced body image dissatisfaction.
+Hill, et al. [23] concluded compassion therapy and ACT are effective on body image flexibility.
+Griffiths, et al. [24] found ACT is effective in reducing body image dissatisfaction.
+Fogelkvist, et al. [25] showed ACT is effective in reducing body image concerns.

-Yet, challenges with this some comprehensiveness can cover these two therapeutic interventions together on body image, and this issue was one of the reasons for conducting this research.
-On the other hand. the existence of their influence in different studies separately and communities confirmed and focused on different research.
-In this research, the researcher seeks to answer the question of whether there is a difference between the effects of compassion therapy and ACT on body image in patients with musculoskeletal pain.
+Yet, there are some challenges with this comprehensiveness that can cover these two therapeutic interventions together on body image, and this issue was one of the reasons for conducting this research.
+On the other hand, the existence of their influence separately in different studies, communities confirmed and focused in different researches.
+In this research, the researcher seeks to answer this question that if there is a difference between the effect of compassion therapy and ACT on body image in patients with musculoskeletal pain.